-Percentage of students who receive a passing/satisfactory grade at the end of a term.
+Percentage of students who receive a passing/satisfactory grade.
 It is calculated by the number of students receiving a grade of A, B, C, or P divided by the number of students enrolled at census.

-Technical/Paraprofessional
+Technical/ Paraprofessional

 Defines positions requiring specialized technical and/or paraprofessional skills; includes computer operators, programmers, lab technicians, instructional aides, etc.